AMontiB/AdaptivePRNUCameraAttribution/README.md

 # AdaptivePRNUCameraAttribution
-An Adaptive Method for Camera Attribution under Complex Radial Distortion Corrections
+Code of the paper "An Adaptive Method for Camera Attribution under Complex Radial Distortion Corrections"